 Track, Front/Rear, in.

 Design and engineering objectives for the TL required aerodynamic creativity.
 The challenge was to allow stylists to craft the TL front end as powerfully and emotionally as they wanted, without impeding the airflow essential for engine operation.
-Moreover crash safety, high-speed stability, reduced wind noise and high fuel mileage were essential.
+Moreover crash safety, high-speed stability, reduced wind noise and high fuel economy were essential.

 Achieving the desired exterior styling required that most of the cooling air come from under the front of the car.
 Several different polypropylene panels enhance underbody aerodynamic performance.
 These lightweight and durable panels include a curved valance below the front fascia.
 Air attaches to its smooth radius at highway speeds and is directed into the radiator.
 The center section of the valance bends out of the way if the TL encounters a curb or other obstruction.
 For 2007, improved brake cooling strakes were introduced into the front valance as well.

-REDUCED WHEEL ARCH GAPS
+WHEEL ARCH GAPS

 Minimizing the visual gap between the edges of the tires and the wheel arches was an important design goal.
 To retain a wide wheel track with these narrow gaps, the TL has a special fender flange design that allows the tires to sweep up and inside without making contact during suspension movement.